jasonghent98/fitness-aggregator-api/README.md

 # fitness-aggregator-api
-aggregates user health / fitness data from various fitness / health providers
+This is a backend service that aggregates user health / fitness data from various fitness / health providers